cunnellp5/TheRiver/docs/NOTES-devTips.md

 ## Ideas

-- Main nav links should be [MUSIC, SERVICES, MERCH] then [BLOG, CONTACT]
 - Cloudinary OGImage for SEO
 - Figure out how to implement dynamic svgs/icons that should come from a DB for the social links